openrewrite/rewrite/doc/adr/0002-recipe-naming.md

 * **DO** use at least one full sentence to describe the recipe, ending in a period.
 * **DO** use markdown backticks (`) to delimit words representing code symbols.
 * **DO NOT** reference alternatives in other static analyzers or products.

+### Tagging

+Tags are independent of one another.
+A recipe containing a tag will show up in any categorical listing by that tag.

+* **DO** use all lower-case tag names, e.g. "security", "testing".
+* **DO NOT** tag with language name.

 ## Consequences